Onelinerhub/onelinerhub/python-scikit-learn/how-to-load-boston-housing-dataset.md

-# How to load Boston housing dataset
+# How to load Breast cancer dataset

 ```python
 import numpy as np